Nairobi Securities Exchange: Expansion (2000–2005)

 NSE implemented a new trading cycle, (T+5) in August 2000.
 The Central Depository System Act (CDS) and the amended CMA Act covering Collective Investment Schemes (CIS) were passed by parliament and affirmed by the president, paving the way for the full implementation of the CDS and for the introduction of collective investment schemes in the Kenyan market.
 Following a partnership agreement with the Association of National Numbering Agencies (ANNA), the global securities numbering agency, in September 2000 the NSE was appointed the national numbering agency (NNA) for Kenya, making it responsible for issuing the ISIN for financial securities issued under Kenyan jurisdiction in accordance with ANNA's ISO 6166 guidelines.
 In October 2000 NSE became a member of ANNA.

 In April 2002 CMA announced the approval of the new NSE trading and settlement rules.
 The amount for block trades was revised upwards from Kshs.
 3.0 million to between KSh.50 – 200 million/=.
 The block trade rules now applied to trade values above KSh.50 million/= but less than KSh.200 million/=.
 Lastly, the brokerage commissions’ regime was liberalized.
 July 2002 saw the foreign investor regulations amended, providing for a 25% minimum reserve of the issued share capital for Kenyan citizens, while the balance of the 75% becomes a free float for all classes of investors.
 Within this 75% share holding available to all classes of investors, there is no restriction on the amount to be held by a single foreign investor.
-The signing of the shagfddds’ agreement for the Central Depository and Settlement Corporation (CDSC) was done in August 2002.
+The signing of the shareholders’ agreement for the Central Depository and Settlement Corporation (CDSC) was done in August 2002.
 The shareholders consisted of the Nairobi Stock Exchange (20%), the Association of Kenya Stockbrokers (18%), the CMA Investor Compensation Fund (7%), and 9 institutional investors through the Capital Markets Challenge Fund (50%) who collectively invested in the CDSC.
 The CDSC being the legal entity that owns and runs the clearing, settlement, depository and registry system for securities traded in Kenya's capital markets.
 As of November 2002, the NSE became the sole NNA in Kenya, responsible for allocating the unique code for quoted and unquoted securities domiciled in Kenya.